DjangoGirls/tutorial/en/python_installation/instructions.md

-> For readers at home: this chapter is covered in [Installing Python & Code Editor](https://www.youtube.com/watch?v=pVTaqzKZCdA) video.
+> For readers at home: this chapter is covered in the [Installing Python & Code Editor](https://www.youtube.com/watch?v=pVTaqzKZCdA) video.

 > This section is based on a tutorial by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots)

 Django is written in Python.
 We need Python to do anything in Django.
-Let's start with installing it!
+Let's start by installing it!
 We want you to install Python 3.4, so if you have any earlier version, you will need to upgrade it.

 ### Windows